kkyong77/swat_modis/README.md

-# using modis product to calibrate/validate the SWAT model predictions
+# using MODIS products to calibrate/validate the SWAT model predictions
-## used modis data
+## used MODIS data
 - modis ET
 - modis LAI
 - modis NPP/GPP